-Seahawks defense remains confident it can turn season around.
-But it won’t be easy against surging 49ers
+The Seahawks defense remains confident it can turn season around — but it won’t be easy against the surging 49ers

 All of it has begun to put some heat on third-year defensive coordinator Ken Norton Jr., though when asked about Norton this week coach Pete Carroll took great pains to make clear he also is heavily involved in every aspect of the team’s defense.

-While acknowledging things have to get better — at one point saying “it’s an urgent situation right now’’— Norton showed no apparent loss of confidence when he talked to the media this week.
+While acknowledging things have to get better — at one point saying, “it’s an urgent situation right now’’ — Norton showed no apparent loss of confidence when he talked to the media this week.

 “This is a situation that we certainly didn’t plan on,’’ Norton said.
 “But you have to deal with it.
 And we’re veteran enough.
 We have the right people in place, the right veterans in place.
 The guys are really committed, and they really care.
 So, I think if I felt that there was a group that could they could get out of this hole we’re in, this is the group that can do it.’’

-Maybe in part because the problems are so vast, Norton, Carroll and players didn’t give a lot of specifics on how to get out of that hole, instead saying it’s going to take a lot of everything from everybody.
+Maybe in part because the problems are so vast, Norton, Carroll and players didn’t give a lot of specifics on how they can get out of that hole, instead saying it’s going to take a lot of everything from everybody.

 “It’s a team game but it starts with your individual effort to make this defense great,’’ said middle linebacker Bobby Wagner.

-Added Diggs: “It’s just playing assignment football. … we’ve just got to start making plays.’’
+Added Diggs: “It’s just playing assignment football. … We’ve just got to start making plays.’’

 The Seahawks actually made a few last week.
-Diggs had an interception a play after Russell Wilson threw one in the end zone that led to a Seahawks touchdown that put Seattle up 10 in the fourth quarter.
-And the defense rose up to make a fourth-down stop after Budda Baker’s interception and apparent return for a touchdown thwarted by DK Metcalf’s jaw-dropping sprint.
+Diggs had an interception a play after Russell Wilson threw one in the end zone that led to a Seahawks touchdown to put Seattle up 10 in the fourth quarter.
+And the defense rose up to make a fourth-down stop after Budda Baker’s interception and apparent return for a touchdown was thwarted by DK Metcalf’s jaw-dropping sprint.

-It seemed those plays might be enough to get the win, the same way the defense made the key plays at the end of the New England and Dallas games to secure wins.
+It seemed those plays might be enough to get the win, the same way the defense made the key plays at the end of the New England and Dallas games.

-But if the defense had been hanging by a thread as Seattle started 5-0, last week the Seahawks finally fell.
+But if the defense had been hanging by a thread as Seattle started 5-0, last week it finally fell.

 Now to see if the defense can get back up as the Seahawks continue a stretch of five games following their bye all against teams with winning records, after playing their first five against teams that are all .500 or worse.